What to Pack for Your Australia Holiday

 Perhaps the most important thing on this list.
 Well, after your visa, passport and sun cream anyway.
 You can’t possibly explore Australia without being prepared for the unexpected – things don’t always go to plan, but that’s the beauty of this wild, rugged, behemoth of a country.

 Ready to book (and pack for!) your Aussie adventure?
-Speak to one of our Travel Experts about our diverse range of tailor-made Australia holidays called Journeys.
+Speak to one of our lovely Travel Consultants about our diverse range of tailor-made Australia holidays.